josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 # Releases

+## Build 1620

+* Crash fix on the Project Settings if you modified a text input field and switched tabs.
+But it means that in Stage Manager, an extra empty row is shown when a hardware keyboard is attached when editing text (Xcode crash reports, internal #964)

+## Build 1616

+### Features

+* Add support for "Property Keying", this is the feature that shows a small "key" object next to a property when the Animation pad is selected and there is an active animation (Issue #995, feedback from recent survey).

+* Added comment/uncomment shortcut for code (various feedback requests, among those #40, Testflight and survey feedback).

+* The Inspector will now show the object name/type when inspecting it, but only if the name is different than the first category name (#948).

+### Bug Fixes

+* Take into consideration the size of the resizing handle to set the minimum bottom bar panel sizes for fixed panels (like the Audio one).   #931.

+* Fixes the scenario where the completion window could become too small.
+  Testtflight feedback.

+* Reworked the ownership model in SwiftGodot, which fixes a fundamental design flaw which we had worked around by leaking.

+* Fixes the code completion window not being large enough after running a program with an error (#921), Testflight feedback.

+* Fixes a scenario that took up too much space in the debugger (#922), Testflight feedback.

+* Fixes Drag gestures: Camera jumps on transition from moving to dragging (public bug #45).

+* Look and Feel: Create New Dialog does not have uneven row sizes (#952).

 ## Build 1594 - a Christmas Miracle!

 * The Godot Embedded content will now track the system color scheme.
 While